Education and Employment Opportunities for Younger Workers in Kentucky Metro Areas

 From this point on, we focus our analysis on characterizing recent changes in occupations by changes in the educational attainment of their workers, their wages, and employment.
 In Chart 5, we look at workers aged 18 or older who reported working at least 40 weeks in the previous 12 months regardless of the number of hours worked per week.
 These full-year workers make up about 89 percent of workers 18 aged and older in Kentucky metros in 2011.
 In Chart 6 we further restrict this sample to individuals reporting at least 30 hours of work in a usual week, which allows us to consider their reported wages as full-time wages.
 The share of full-time, full-year workers is 78 percent in 2011.

-In chart 5, each occupation is plotted by the share of workers aged 18 and older with a post-secondary degree in 2006 and 2011.2 In this scatterplot, occupations above the line indicate an increase in the share of workers with a post-secondary degree from 2006 to 2011.
+In chart 5, each occupation is plotted by the share of workers aged 18 and older with a post-secondary degree in 2006 and 2011.
+In this scatter plot, occupations above the line indicate an increase in the share of workers with a post-secondary degree from 2006 to 2011.
 Those below the line indicate a decrease in the share of workers with a post-secondary degree from 2006 to 2011.
 For example, the educational attainment of workers employed in Business & Financial jobs increased from 2006 to 2011.

 A shift toward higher shares of post-secondary workers within specific occupations could be the result of a number of distinct factors: changes in young workers' perceived value of a college degree, higher job losses among non-college workers, an increase in the demand for jobs requiring higher skills, or on-the job-opportunities for workers to improve their skills.
 They could also result from higher-skilled workers moving to lower-skilled jobs as the economy contracted.
 With this analysis, we are unable to identify the reasons for the shifts in the educational attainment of these workers.
 However, we do see increases in the educational attainment of workers from 2006 to 2011 in Business & Financial occupations and to a lesser extent in Education and Legal occupations.
 Among low- to mid-skill occupations, there does not seem to be a noticeable increase in education during this period.